Which animal poses the biggest threat to humans? Bears, maybe? Or sharks?

 - If a deer is frozen in your headlights, honk your horn in a loud, sustained blast.

-- Don't rely on deer whistles or roadside reflectors; they've not been proven effective.
+- Don't rely on deer whistles or roadside reflectors; they have not been proven effective.

 - If you can't avoid a deer, brake and stay in your lane.
 Don't endanger other vehicles.